CLAIRE-COVID-T4/covid-data/README.md

 - `OMIM_genes` --> comma-separated list of OMIM genes
 - `GWAS_genes` --> comma-separated list of GWAS genes

 #### `uniprot_features/domains.tab`

-## TODO
-Il file "domains" contiene associazioni geni-domini (separatore ";") e geni-famiglie (separatore ",").
-I domini sono forme che la proteina usa per interagire con altre proteine con dominio complementare (si pensi all'incastro di due pezzi di puzzle).
-Le famiglie sono gruppi di proteine; un gruppo è definito da aspetti biologici comuni tra le proteine.
-Le famiglie e i domini sono spesso correlati fra di loro.
+This file contains genes-domains and genes-families associations.
+Each line contains the genes associated with one or more domains and families.
 The columns are:

-- `Entry` --> TODO
+- `Entry` --> the UniProtKB Identifier
-- `Entrez ID` --> TODO
+- `Entrez ID` --> the gene Entrez ID
-- `Entry name` --> TODO
+- `Entry name` --> the gene name
-- `Domain` --> TODO
-- `[FT]` --> TODO
+- `Domain [FT]` --> semicolon-separated list of domains
-- `Protein families` --> TODO
+- `Protein families` --> comma-separated list of families

 #### `uniprot_features/gene-drug_associations.tab`

-## TODO
-Il file "gene-drug_associations" contiene diverse associazioni gene-drug (drug di DrugBank).
-Le drug sono separate da ";".

-The columns are:
+This file contains the gene-drug associations with the following columns:

-- `Entry` --> TODO
+- `Entry` --> the UniProtKB Identifier
-- `Entrez ID` --> TODO
+- `Entrez ID` --> the gene Entrez ID
-- `Entry name` --> TODO
+- `Entry name` --> the gene name
-- `DrugBank` --> TODO
+- `DrugBank` --> list of DrugBank IDs associated with the gene

 #### `uniprot_features/gene-pathways_associations.tab`

-## TODO
-il file "gene-pathways_associations" contiene associazioni tra geni e i loro pathways.
-I pathways sono processi/eventi chimici e biologici che possono coinvolgere proteine.
-Ad esempio esistono pathways metabolici.
+This file contains the gene-pathways associations.
 The columns are:

-- `Entry` --> TODO
+- `Entry` --> the UniProtKB Identifier
-- `Entrez ID` --> TODO
+- `Entrez ID` --> the gene Entrez ID
-- `Entry name` --> TODO
+- `Entry name` --> the gene name
-- `Reactome` --> TODO
+- `Reactome` --> list of [reactome](https://reactome.org/) pathways IDs associated with the gene

 ## Clustering: how-to